A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Methodology: Level-Aware Signature-Based Change Point Detection

-The sensitivity threshold $k$ controls the trade-off between false positives and false negatives.
-It determines how large the distance between two consecutive signatures must be to be considered a statistically significant change.
+where $D_i$ is the adjacent-window signature distance and $\mu_D,\sigma_D$ are computed from the relevant reference distribution of distances.
+In the retrospective panel experiment, the reference distribution is the full set of distances for that creative.
+In an online detector, it must be replaced by a past-only calibration distribution.
 A smaller value of $k$ will make the detector more sensitive, leading to more change points being identified, but potentially including more false positives.
 A larger value of $k$ will make the detector more conservative, reducing the number of false positives but increasing the risk of missing true changes.
-A value of $k$ between 1.5 and 2.5 has been found to work well in practice, providing a reasonable balance for typical performance marketing data.
-The optimal choice can be fine-tuned using a validation set if historical data with known change points is available.
+In the experiments below, values between 1.5 and 2.5 are treated as exploratory operating points rather than universally recommended settings.
+The optimal choice should be tuned using validation data, explicit alert budgets, or historical data with known change points when available.

+For synthetic-only deployment research, we recommend a fixed calibration protocol: choose $(w_d,d,k,\gamma)$ on a synthetic training suite before evaluating new scenarios.
+The objective should be stated before fitting, for example maximising

+where alert rate is the fraction of series with at least one alert under the evaluated rule.
+Alternatively, one can target a no-event false-alert rate under nuisance regimes.
+In Section \ref{subsec:injected_benchmark} we implement the simplest version of this protocol by selecting the threshold setting on the first 12 replicates per scenario and evaluating the frozen setting on the remaining 12 replicates.
+This does not replace external validation, but it prevents the headline threshold from being justified only by the same rows used for evaluation.